GuidanceMantras/GuidanceMantras/README.md

 - Avoid watching bad videos(I think you guys know what I meant)
 - Instead do physical activities such as Workout, Yoga and meditation, Jogging and sports
 - Read Journals and became a part of NGOs

+### Behaviour with girls and women
+- learn to respect girls and women
+- Many indians need to come out of the mindsets that women are for bad things
+- Clear that bad thoughts about women in your mind

 # If you like the above information, please click on star on the Top Right of the Page(Yellow color)
 # A new webpage will be created and all the above information will be added there(Work is in progress)